mauritssilvis/darts/cli/java/README.md

 ##### Quadro

 The Quadro 240 board is a dartboard that has quadruple fields in addition to the usual single, double and triple fields.
-The following command can be used to generate a checkout table for a double-out darts game using the Quadro board:
+The following command can be used to generate a checkout table for a double-out darts game using this board:

 ```shell
 darts checkouts -b quadro 501 501